-Philips Lighting is no longer the only company making light bulb starter kits; both Sengled and Ikea (yes, the furniture company) sell kits that include bulbs and a hub to connect the bulbs to your home network.
-But, after testing three starter kits, it's clear that the Philips Hue White Starter Kit ($69) is still one step ahead, which is why it's the best starter kit on our best smart lights page.
+Philips Lighting is no longer the only company making light bulb starter kits; several smart light brands sell kits that include bulbs and a hub to connect the bulbs to your home network.
+But, after three popular starter kits, it's clear that the Philips Hue White Starter Kit ($69) is still one step ahead, which is why it's the best starter kit on our best smart lights page.

 Like the Sengled and Ikea, the Philips Hue lights included in the starter kit can't connect directly to your home network; they must first connect to the included bridge; all three require you to plug their bridge into your router using the included Ethernet cable.
-I would have hoped by now that Wi-Fi would also be an option.

 Philips' hub is a small white box that's larger than Sengled's hub; both are about the size of a hockey puck.
 IKEA's hub is much larger — about the size of a smoke detector — but that's because it's designed to hide excess cords.
 Regardless, their sizes aren't a huge deal, as you're likely to stuff these all away somewhere.
 Three status lights on the top of the Philips hub indicate if it's powered on, connected to your router and to the internet.